Freddie Owsley

-Freddie Owsley (born 6 January 1997) is an, English-born Scotland 7s rugby union player who last played for Edinburgh Rugby in the United Rugby Championship.
+Freddie Owsley (born 6 January 1997) is an English-born Scotland 7s rugby union player who last played for Edinburgh Rugby in the United Rugby Championship.
 Owsley's primary position is wing or fullback.

 Rugby Union career

 Professional career

-A former sprinter, who represented Great Britain U20's in the 200m, 400m, 4 × 100 m and 4 × 400 m, and was crowned national indoor champion at in the 400m at U20, Owsley was a member of the Bristol Bears academy, signing a professional contract in May 2020.
+A former sprinter, who represented Great Britain U20's in the 200m, 400m, 4 × 100 m and 4 × 400 m, and was crowned national indoor champion in the 400m at U20, Owsley was a member of the Bristol Bears academy, signing a professional contract in May 2020.